PHENYTOIN

 Medicinal Benefits

 PHENYTOIN belongs to the group of anticonvulsant medicines called 'hydantoins' used to treat epilepsy/seizures.
 PHENYTOIN is also used to control and prevent fits during or after a severe head injury or brain surgery.
 PHENYTOIN works by controlling the overactivity of the brain cells that cause seizures (fits).
 Thereby, PHENYTOIN helps in controlling epileptic fits involving spasms of the muscles and jerking.
 PHENYTOIN may also be used to treat trigeminal neuralgia (facial nerve pain).
 PHENYTOIN slows down the electrical impulses in the nerves and reduces their ability to transmit pain.
-Thereby treats trigeminal neuralgia.
+Thereby treating trigeminal neuralgia.

 Directions for Use